Skip to main content

 Errors and Chargebacks

-Premiums, errors, and chargebacks are integral to how insurance agents get paid.
+Chargebacks and policy cancellations can directly affect agent earnings, especially when commissions are paid upfront.
 Partnering with a franchisor will help you learn how these factors interact so you can work efficiently and effectively to earn more.

 Your partner should offer training programs and support that help to empower you and minimize errors during the sales process, optimize premiums, and limit chargebacks to increase your chances of long-term profitability.